-The Permian Basin produces approximately 2.4 million Boepd or approximately 26% of the U.S. daily production of approximately 11.8 million Bopd (EIA week ending March 29, 2019).
+The Permian Basin produces approximately 4.1 million Bopd, or about 34%, of the U.S. daily production of approximately 11.8 million Bopd (EIA week ending March 29, 2019).

-REI’s leasehold position in Andrews and Gaines Counties as of 3Q’2017 totals 102,747 gross / 70,604 net acres of which 70,000 net acres is within its horizontal footprint.
-This gives REI an approximate inventory of 840 gross / 620 net locations equaling an approximate 10-year drilling inventory running two rigs.
+REI’s leasehold position in Andrews and Gaines Counties as of Q4’2018 totals 107,203 gross / 76,028 net acres of which 74,800 net acres is within its horizontal footprint.
+This gives REI an approximate inventory of 769 gross horizontal locations equaling an approximate 13-year drilling inventory running two rigs.

 After drilling and completing three successful horizontal San Andres pilot wells at the end of 2016, REI initiated a horizontal drilling program within its core development area of Andrews and Gaines Counties.
-With the success and production growth experienced with one rig, a second was added in 3Q’2017, and a dedicated frack crew was secured to ensure drilled wells were timely completed and put on production (see November 8, 2017, Financial and Operational Report under News herein).
-As of 4Q’2017 Ring has drilled 50 total gross horizontal wells and added 10 salt water disposal wells (SWDs).
+With the success and production growth experienced with one rig, a second was added in Q3’2017, and a dedicated frack crew was secured to ensure drilled wells were timely completed and put on production.
+As of Q4’2018 Ring has drilled 105 total gross horizontal wells and added 13 salt water disposal wells (SWDs).

 Top Tier Returns

-The benefits of horizontal drilling, versus vertical, enables San Andres reserves to be economically accessed beyond traditional field boundaries at reduced development costs, have increased ultimate oil recoveries, and generate some of the top tier rate-of-return in the Permian Basin of over 70% at a $50/Bbl realized price. on See page 12 of REI’s Corporate Presentation for the single well economics on a horizontal San Andres well.
+The benefits of horizontal drilling, versus vertical, enables San Andres reserves to be economically accessed beyond traditional field boundaries at reduced development costs, have increased ultimate oil recoveries, and generate some of the top tier rate-of-return (IRR’s) in the Permian Basin of over 70% at a $50/Bbl realized price. on See page 12 of REI’s Corporate Presentation for the single well economics on a horizontal San Andres well.

-REI’s other core asset is located in northern Culberson and Reeves Counties of the Delaware Basin with production primarily from the “conventional” Delaware Mountain Group which includes the Bell Canyon, Cherry Canyon, and Brushy Canyon formations ranging in depth from 2,000’ – 6,000’ respectively.
+REI’s other core asset is located in northern Culberson and Reeves Counties of the Delaware Basin with production primarily from another “conventional” reservoir known as the Delaware Mountain Group which includes the Bell Canyon, Cherry Canyon, and Brushy Canyon formations ranging in depth from 2,000’ – 6,000’ respectively.
 Since acquiring the asset in June 2015, REI has drilled 10 successful vertical Cherry Canyon wells, recompleted 9, drilled 4 Brushy Canyon horizontal wells in 2018, revamped the existing disposal infrastructure and continues to enhance product takeaway capacity.
-REI is greatly encouraged by the early results of its Brushy Canyon horizontal wells to date, and believes the asset also has horizontal potential in both the Cherry and the deeper Brushy Canyon Formations as evidenced by the log and core analysis from recently drilled wells.
+REI is greatly encouraged by the early results of its Brushy Canyon horizontal wells to date, and believes the asset also has horizontal potential in the shallower Cherry Canyon Formation as evidenced by the log and core analysis from recently drilled wells.

-REI’s leasehold position in Culberson and Reeves Counties as of 3Q’2017 totals 20,794 gross / 20,490 net acres, providing a potential inventory of 538 vertical gross locations.
+REI’s leasehold position in Culberson and Reeves Counties as of Q4’2018 totals 20,218 gross / 19,917 net acres, providing a potential inventory of 468 vertical gross locations.
 Also noteworthy is all the acreage is held-by-production (no obligation to drill).